bawkee/SqlBinder/README.md

 }
 ```

 But where's the SQL, what's in this `CategorySales.sql`?
-Now here's the nice part, you can safely store the SQL somewhere else and it may have multiple `WHERE` clauses, multiple `ORDER BY`'s and any number of sub-queries - all of this is natively supported by SqlBinders templates, being so composable there's almost never a reason to store templates in your method unless they're one-liners and very small.
+Now here's the nice part, you can safely store the SQL somewhere else and it may have multiple `WHERE` clauses, multiple `ORDER BY`'s and any number of sub-queries - all of this is natively supported by `SqlBinder`'s templates, being so composable there's almost never a reason to store templates inside your method unless they're one-liners and very small.

-There are multiple possible SQL scripts which will all work with the above method.
+There are multiple possible SQL scripts which will all work with the above method if we put them in `CategorySales.sql`.

 For example this script with shortcut aliases and an optional sub-query: